googleinterns/step3-2020/README.md

 ### Machine Learning
 We use Machine Learning (ML) to recommend organizations that a user may like to promote impact and reach of nonprofits.
 #### Text Similarity
 We assigned each organization four other nonprofits that are "Like this."
-We achieved so with text similarity analysis on the names and mission statements of all of the organizations in our database.
+We achieved so with text similarity analysis based on the names and mission statements of all the organizations in our database.
 Here is our process for text similarity:
-1. Remove stopwords (a, the, is etc.), number, and punctuations from sentences, and convert all text to lowercase
+1. Remove stopwords (a, the, is etc.), numbers, and punctuations from sentences, and convert all text to lowercase
 2. Lemmatize the sentences by grouping inflected forms of words together (i.e. "likes" is the same as "like")
 3. Embeds sentences into weighted vectors with the [TensorFlow Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4)
 4. Train a k-Nearest Neighbor (k-NN) classifier on the weighted word vectors